 - ADK Future Teacher Scholarship

-$500 Scholarship for Senior who plans to major in Education.
-Deadline is April 17th-turn application into Guidance Office.
-Application not updated.
+$1000 Scholarship for Senior who plans to major in Education.
+Deadline is March 1st.

 Scholarship for female and male Senior athlete.
-Deadline to have to Guidance Office is May 2nd.
-Application not updated.
+Deadline to have to Guidance Office is April 23, 2020.
+Application here

 - Northwestern Mutual Scholarship

 See attached for information and application.
-Deadline is April 30th!
-Application not yet updated.
+Deadline is 4/12/21 Application

 - Work Ready Kentucky Scholarship